artemholo/Artem-Ali-s-personalized-cycling-training-plan/README.md

 • Holds a degree from the Lesgaft National State University of Physical Education, Sport, and Health.

 Our training methodology was based on monitoring heart rate, power output, and subjective well-being.
 Over the years, I have maintained a high level of discipline, rarely missing workouts—perhaps just a couple of times per year.

+Thank You
+Thank you for your attention and interest in my project!
+I hope this repository inspires others to organize and analyze their training data in a meaningful way.